equinor/appsec/docs/guidelines/logging-monitoring.md

 It depends on your situation is the "boring answer".
 If you have a small application, it might be practical to have the security logs with your application logs.
 If you have a big application, it might be useful to store security logs in a Azure Log Analytics workspace separate from your [Maintenance & Operational Logging](#maintenance--operational-logging).
 This is so it can be easily consumed if you are asked for your security logs.

-Logs should be immutable, so they cannot be changed/deleted.

 ### Maintenance & Operational Logging

 The application teams should ensure, that logging and monitoring is in place for operational and maintenance purposes.